FRANCES HATCH ARWS

 BERMONDSEY PROJECT SPACE, London.
 2019+ 2021

 DRAWING ON DORSET.
-Fine Foundation Gallery, Durlston near Swanage, Lighthouse in Poole, Dorset County Hospital, Dorchester.
-2019
+Fine Foundation Gallery, Durlston near Swanage, Lighthouse in Poole, Dorset County Hospital in Dorchester, The Sherborne.
+2019-2024

 IGNITING SIGHT: Contemporary Artists inspired by Turner.
 SLADERS YARD, West Bay, Dorset.
 July-Sept 2019